trhallam/segysak/docs/api.rst

 API reference
 #############

-This page provides an auto-generated summary of segysak's API.
-For more details and examples, refer to the relevant chapters in the main part of the documentation.
+This page provides an auto-generated summary of the ``segysak`` package API.
+For more details
+and examples, refer to the relevant chapters in the main part of the documentation.